lawrencegripper/RedisOnSerivceFabric-Example/README.md

 # WARNING: Redis on Windows development appears to have stopped.
 See the archived repository here - https://github.com/MicrosoftArchive/redis.
 While this approach will still work you will be running an outdated version of Redis so it is **not** recommended.
-See details and discussion here: https://github.com/lawrencegripper/RedisOnSerivceFabric-Example/issues/3

 # RedisOnSerivceFabric-Example
 Quick example of running Redis as a service fabric service.
 This runs a single instance of Redis and doesn't persist data when a movement occurs between nodes.
 The movement cost is set to High to minimize the changes of this occuring.